eepgwde/appium-boilerplate/README.md

 The signature is some combination of these and other metrics, (see NewPage.ts for the latest).

     this.radioButtons.length
     this.radioButton.length
     this.clickables.length
     this.textNonEmpty.length
     this.resourceId.length
     this.editText.length
     this.textView.length

 This is a tuple formed by counts of particular elements on the screen.
+For Android,

     $$('//*[@resource-id = "canvasm.myo2:id/radio"]')
     $$('*//android.widget.RadioButton')